-While it can take time, many people find it satisfying to make their own medicines, such as tinctures, salves, and teas.
-Many preparations are fairly easy to prepare.
+Many people find it satisfying to make their own medicines, such as tinctures, salves, and teas.
+These preparations are fairly easy to make.
 Look for reliable information or ask an herbalist for tips.
-There may be local classes, or look for courses online.
+There may be local classes, or look for courses on-line.

-If you are gathering plants, it is very important to learn accurate plant identification, and especially to learn to recognize poisonous plants.
+If you are gathering plants, it is very important to learn accurate plant identification, and especially learning to recognize poisonous plants.
 If you are purchasing plants, search for reliable resources.
-Your initial costs may be higher from purchasing the ingredients, but you will usually save money from homemade preparations.
+Your initial costs may be higher when purchasing these ingredients, but you will usually save money making you own homemade preparations.